ushnisha/tranquility-reader-chrome/README.md

 ## License & Copyright:

 Tranquility is provided under GPLv3 license.
-Copyright (C) 2012-2019 Arun Kunchithapatham
+Copyright (C) 2012-2020 Arun Kunchithapatham

+## Privacy Policy:

+This addon *does not* collect or transmit any information to an external website.
+All processing and data storage is local to your browser.
+For more details, see the PRIVACY.md file.

 ## Feedback: